 Getting help for depression can improve health and level of functioning.
 Treatment can also reduce the amount of time that depression lasts along with reducing the severity of symptoms and the risk of recurrence.

 There is no single effective treatment for depression and the success rate of each treatment varies from person to person.
-Some people might respond well to medication, while others may see more improvements through therapy.
+Some people might respond well to medication, while others may see more improvements through online counseling and therapy.
 Successful treatment for depression may require trying several different options.

 Depression is serious and can impact every aspect of a person’s life.
 However, depression is treatable and there is hope for recovery.